Intempora/smartphone-sensors/README.md

  PythonBridge version required is 4.4.3 minimum.
 Please update your package using "Check For Updates" in RTMaps studio.

  Parameters used:
- - IP : IP address of your phone
+ - IP : IP address of your phone.
+It is shown in the SensorServer app directly.
  - port : 8080 by default, but you can change it on the android application and PythonBridge property

 ## Remarks